๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 โฐ 3 Calendar Days

 For material lease violations, South Dakota requires a 3-day notice to cure or quit.
 The notice must describe the specific violation and give the tenant 3 days to correct it or vacate.
-If the tenant cures the violation within 3 days, the eviction cannot proceed on that notice.

 Common curable violations: